akbhinge/Interactive-Movie-Repository/README.md

 --
 # Technologies Used-
-HTML5, CSS3, Bootstrap, Javascript, Angular JS
+HTML5, CSS3, Bootstrap, Javascript, jQuery, Angular JS

 - Server side work to be done using MongoDB, Node.js
 - Future Scope- d3.js can be used to display different ratings of movies using bar, charts